How Much Does a Central Vacuum System Cost in 2025?

 If properly maintained, central vacuums can last 20 years or more, even if, during that time, you have to replace hoses or attachments.

-Yes, central vacuum systems are worth it.
+Yes, central vacuum systems are worth the cost in many ways.
 They're more powerful than portable vacuums, more efficient, and remove more dust, debris, and allergens.
 They also last longer and can improve a home's resale value, as their convenience improves desirability.